Regalis11/BaroModDoc/docs/Misc/ScriptedEvents.md

 ### Missions

 Missions can also trigger events, as soon as the mission starts or when it reaches a certain state.
-Scripted events are a good way to add some extra flavor and functionality to missions: the vanilla jailbreak missions for example use events to make the outpost security react to the player's actions.
+Scripted events are a good way to add some extra flavor and functionality to missions: the vanilla "jailbreak" missions for example use events to make the outpost security react to the player's actions.

 The following, when placed in a mission config, would trigger the event "somecustommissionevent" 10 seconds after the mission has started (the initial state of the mission being 0).